thumbert/date/README.md

 # date

 A simple Date only object.
 No time of day, no time zones, no problems.
-The computation from the triple (year, month, day) to a Julian date is taken from the R package [chron] http://CRAN.R-project.org/package=chron.
+The calculation to go from the triple (year, month, day) to a Julian date is taken from the R package [chron](http://CRAN.R-project.org/package=chron).

 ## Usage